 Wright said sometimes it is difficult to manage the various elements within the state GOP.
 He said, though, the Republican Party in Utah has enjoyed "good balance" recently.

 He said he is disappointed the GOP was unable to capture the congressional seat held by Democrat Jim Matheson.
 It is the only federal-level office in Utah held by a Democrat.
-Wright said the state party was aggressive in last year's campaign between Matheson and Republican Mia Love, a contest that drew national interest as well.

 "The state party played an unprecedented role," Wright said.